-The app keeps getting better, with a fresh new design, improved sharing options, and a new feature that lets you find your friends who are nearby so you can meet up easily.
+The app keeps getting better, with a fresh new design, improved sharing options and a feature that lets you find your friends who are nearby, so you can meet up easily.

 Navigating your News Feed

-In earlier versions of the app, the design was similar to Facebook's website, but in the latest update, that's changed.
+In earlier versions of the app, the design was similar to Facebook's website, but in recent versions, that's all changed.

 From your News Feed you can then swipe left to get to the other tabs.
-People shows a list of your friends and recommendations of who else to add as a friend.
-Messages is your inbox of chats and messages, and Notifications shows comments, likes, and other updates.
-The More tab is where you'll find your Profile, Groups and Pages, Friends list, App Center, Account Settings, and other features.
+People shows a list of your friends and recommendations of who else to add as a friend, and Notifications shows comments, likes, and other updates.
+The More tab is where you'll find your Profile, Groups and Pages, Friends list, App Center, Account Settings and other features.
 Many of these functions you'll use, though some of them you won't want to use while on your mobile device.
 Still, it's nice to have access to it all, just in case.